Introduction

 Enspelled Items

 I suspect that long-running buffs like Mage Armor, Longstrider, and Darkvision will also be popular options.
 Martial characters may enjoy cantips like Blade Ward and Resistance if they can cast them before walking into an encounter.
 Cure Wounds may also be helpful for stretching limited healing resources.
-Many characters will enjoy Hex or Hunter’s Mark, both of which have extremely long durations and can be reassigned to new targets after they’re case.
-Armor of Agathys, False Life, Disguise Self.
+Many characters will enjoy Hex or Hunter’s Mark, both of which have extremely long durations and can be reassigned to new targets after they’re cast.
+Armor of Agathys and False Life are also excellent candidates.

 Enchantment spells, which notably include Silvery Barbs, only work with Enspelled Staffs.
-That’s more odd than a balance issue.
+That’s more of an oddity than a balance issue.

 Speed Debuffs